Chloe Cole: Rallies

 In October 2022, Cole was among a number of speakers at a "Rally to End Child Mutilation" hosted by right-wing commentator Matt Walsh in Nashville.

 In January 2023, Cole was one of five panelists who spoke at an event titled "Stolen Innocence: A Panel on the Insidious Ideology Infecting Your Children's Education", about schools allegedly sexually grooming students by teaching them about gender identity and sexual orientation.

 The same month in Murfreesboro, Tennessee, Cole was a speaker at a "Teens Against Gender Mutilation Rally", sponsored by Turning Point USA.
 Cole described the trans community as "a cult" and spoke against gender-affirming care for minors.
 Eventbrite reportedly unpublished the listing due to violating their policies on "Hateful, Dangerous, or Violent Content and Events".

 In March 2023, she spoke at the Conservative Political Action Conference in Washington DC, on a panel titled "A Time for Courage".

 Later that month, Cole headlined a Detransition Awareness Day rally in Sacramento, CA. Roughly 40 people gathered in opposition to gender-affirming care.
 Nearby, counter-protesters gathered.

 On April 17, 2023, Cole spoke along with Dr. Carrie Mendoza at an event at Dartmouth College.
-Chloe said that she believed that children were too young to make "lasting medical decisions", adding that "if you are a fully grown adult … and completely understand the consequences, yes, I support you getting that surgery."
+Cole said that she believed that children were too young to make "lasting medical decisions", adding that "if you are a fully grown adult … and completely understand the consequences, yes, I support you getting that surgery."

 On December 4, 2024, Cole spoke at a rally to oppose gender-affirming care organized by Do No Harm outside the Supreme Court of the United States during the oral arguments for United States v.
-Skrmetti which determined in June 2025, that bans on gender-affirming care for minors are constitutional.
+Skrmetti, which determined in June 2025 that bans on gender-affirming care for minors are constitutional.

 Platform

-In mid-July 2022 she started a GoFundMe called "Imperfectly Me", aimed at providing a platform for detransitioners.
+In mid-July 2022, she started a GoFundMe called "Imperfectly Me", aimed at providing a platform for detransitioners.

 Views

-Cole suggested that the Annunciation Catholic Church shooting could have been caused by social support for transgender people, stating that society is "lying to them, and telling them they were born wrong, yet we expect them to turn out normal?".
+Cole suggested that the Annunciation Catholic Church shooting could have been caused by social support for transgender people, stating that society is "lying to them, and telling them they were born wrong, yet we expect them to turn out normal?"

 Lawsuit

 On November 9, 2022, Cole filed a 90-day notice of intent to sue against the healthcare company Kaiser Permanente along with the individual endocrinologist, psychiatrist, and plastic surgeon involved in her treatment.
 Cole was represented by Harmeet Dhillon (the chief executive of the Center for American Liberty) and the law firm LiMandri & Jonna LLP.
 The lawsuit was filed in the San Joaquin County Superior Court in Manteca on February 22, 2023.
+Kaiser Permanente attempted to move the case into arbitration behind closed doors, but in September 2025 the California Courts of Appeal ruled that the case should go to trial.
+The trial is scheduled for April 5, 2027.